cjheath/AD9959/README.md

 pin high causes a rising sweep to start, hit the top, then jump back to the starting value and stay there until the next positive edge.

-    dds.sweepFollow(bool = true);	// sweep in the direction indicated by the profile pin
+    void sweepFrequency(ChannelNum chan, uint32_t freq, bool follow = true);
+    ... etc

+    dds.sweepFrequency(MyAD9959::Channel0|MyAD9959::Channel1, 8000000);	// Target frequency
+    dds.sweepDivider(MyAD9959::Channel0|MyAD9959::Channel1, div, false);	// Target frequency divider dds.sweepAmplitude(MyAD9959::Channel0|MyAD9959::Channel1, 512);	// Target amplitude (half)
+    dds.sweepPhase(MyAD9959::Channel0|MyAD9959::Channel1, 8192);	// Target phase (180 degrees)

+Next, set up and down sweep rates by providing the step size and the step rate.
+A frequency step is a change in the divider value, so you'll need to use frequencyDivider() to get the exact values.
+The step rate is 8 bit unsigned, expressing a multiple of 4 core clock cycles.
+With a 500MHz core clock, the shortest step is 8ns, a step of 125 gets you 1us steps, and the longest step is 2.048us.

+    void sweepRates(ChannelNum chan, uint32_t increment, uint8_t up_rate, uint32_t decrement, uint8_t down_rate);

+    // Sweep up at increments of 100 each 1us, and down 1000 each 2us:
+    dds.sweepRates(MyAD9959::Channel0|MyAD9959::Channel1, 100, 125, 1000, 250);

 After setting up one or more channels' sweep parameters, start the sweep by toggling the configured profile pin(s).
 If you toggle the pins together, or wire two profile pins to the same output, they'll start in sync.

+You can change the sweep parameters during a sweep.
+Unfortunately there's no way to read back the sweep progress, so you must track the time since you started the sweep to know what it's up to and when it's finished.

 ## Reading internal registers

 You can read back the value of any of the registers.
-Beware that reading any of the (duplicated) channel registers requires first selecting just one channel first:
+Beware that reading any of the (duplicated) channel registers requires first selecting just one channel:

     dds.setChannels(MyAD9959::Channel0);
     uint32_t value = dds.read(MyAD9959::CFTW);	// Read the current divider